Steller’s Jays: Clever Black and Blue Birds

 Steller’s jays are found year-round in a variety of environments in western North and Central America, from Alaska to Nicaragua.
 They frequent campgrounds, picnic grounds and yards.
-There are many subspecies in the different environments.
-The subspecies mainly differ in the pattern of white or blue markings on the head.
+There are multiple subspecies in different environments.
+As Kenn and Kimberly noted, the subspecies mainly differ in the pattern of white or blue markings on the head.

 “Steller’s are one of my favorite birds to watch.
 I love their dusty blue color against the deep green pines in the mountains of New Mexico,” says Birds & Blooms reader Pat Northington of Austin, Texas.

 Did you know—Canada jays are curious, cold-hardy birds.